 Sadly, he was unable to grasp that my main goal for insurance was to protect against catastrophic loss.
 I could cover the occasional visit to the doctor, which was typically once or twice per year for each family member.
 My mom was an RN as was my husband’s mother.
 We may have known how to navigate the healthcare system better than others because of their influences.

 For example, I knew to make a phone call to inquire about a condition, rather than schedule a visit.
-In addition, with my mom's constant reminder that “you are what you eat,” I may have had a better grasp on how nutrition affects overall well-being.
-Those talents, along the good fortune of good health, meant that my use of the healthcare system didn't obligate me to a fully loaded healthcare policy at the time.
+In addition, with my mom’s constant reminder that “you are what you eat,” I may have had a better grasp on how nutrition affects overall well-being.
+Those talents, along with the good fortune of good health, meant that my use of the healthcare system didn’t obligate me to a fully loaded healthcare policy at the time.